MicrosoftDocs/architecture-center/docs/reference-architectures/virtual-machines-windows/multi-vm.md

 * **Resource group.** [*Resource groups*][resource-manager-overview] are used to group resources so they can be managed by lifetime, owner, and other criteria.
 * **Virtual network (VNet) and subnet.** Every VM in Azure is deployed into a VNet that is further divided into subnets.
 * **Azure Load Balancer**.
 The [load balancer] distributes incoming Internet requests to the VM instances.
-The load balancer includes some related resources:
 * **Public IP address**.
 A public IP address is needed for the load balancer to receive Internet traffic.
-  * **Front-end configuration**.
-Associates the public IP address with the load balancer.
-  * **Back-end address pool**.
-Contains the network interfaces (NICs) for the VMs that will receive the incoming traffic.
-* **Load balancer rules**.
-Used to distribute network traffic among all the VMs in the back-end address pool.
 * **VM scale set**.
 A [VM scale set][vm-scaleset] is a set of identical VMs used to host a workload.
 Scale sets allow the number of VMs to be scaled in or out manually, or based on predefined rules.
 * **Availability set**.
-The [availability set][availability set] contains the VMs, making the VMs eligible for the [availability service level agreement (SLA) for Azure VMs][vm-sla].
-For the SLA to apply, the availability set must include a minimum of two VMs.
+The [availability set][availability set] contains the VMs, making the VMs eligible for a higher [service level agreement (SLA)][vm-sla].
+For the higher SLA to apply, the availability set must include a minimum of two VMs.
 Availability sets are implicit in scale sets.
 If you create VMs outside a scale set, you need to create the availability set independently.
+* **Managed disks**.
+Azure Managed Disks manage the virtual hard disk (VHD) files for the VM disks.
 * **Storage**.
-If you are not using [managed disks](/azure/storage/storage-managed-disks-overview), storage accounts hold the VM images and other file-related resources, such as VM diagnostic data captured by Azure.

-You can download a [Visio file](https://aka.ms/arch-diagrams) of this architecture.

-> [!NOTE]
-> Azure has two different deployment models: [Resource Manager][resource-manager-overview] and classic.
-This article uses Resource Manager, which Microsoft recommends for new deployments.
+Create an Azure Storage acount to hold diagnostic logs for the VMs.

 ## Recommendations